dat310-2024/info/exam/examproject.md

 | Authentication	| 5 |
 | Access control	| 5 |
 | Extra feature	| 15 |

+# Tips:

+I did get some questions regarding the criteria above, and since I thought the answers might be useful for some others as well.
+- Server side validation: Check that form input and other data received from the browser are in correct format.
+- Errors: This includes handling network errors.
+Also use http error codes when you get an error on the backend.
+- Authentication: Check that the user is logged inn, server side.
+- Access control: Check that the user only manipulates data he is allowed to manipulate, server side.

 # Project presentation
 You will have to give a 5 minute presentation about your project.